 If you want to buy gold, the easiest and cheapest way is to buy an ETF, GLD to be specific.
 It's traded like a stock, for what it's worth.
 There are those who suggest that this is not like buying gold, it's just “paper”.
 It's a fully backed, unleveraged ETF.

+For those looking for the best gold IRA rollover option, GLD is a great choice.
 I try not to question the political or religious beliefs of others or, as far as this ETF is concerned, their conspiracy theories.
 He doesn't mention what he expected to get from his investment in gold, but the bonds yielded a very good return during those two years.
 NerdWallet does not offer advisory or brokerage services, nor does it recommend or advise investors to buy or sell certain stocks, securities or other investments.
 These investments are exclusively for professionals and are not suitable for the buy-and-hold strategy preferred by many investors saving for retirement.

 If you buy gold, you run the risk (low, in my opinion) of suffering large losses if, for some reason, gold prices plummet.
 Gold bars and coins are foolish ways to invest, due to enormous transaction costs, taxes, and the risk of theft.
 The difficulty of investing in mining and gold company stocks is that they are subject to the same market forces as any other stock, although they may think that those forces are better in a crisis than other stocks because they are related to gold, which has always been a means of fleeing to safety for investors.
 The reason people choose mutual funds is because their money is distributed in a basket of stocks, so if a company in the fund takes a hit, all of its investment is not lost.